drakkar-lig/walt-python-packages/client/walt/client/doc/md/tutorial.md

 ## The images

-In the previous section we’ve seen that a Raspberry Pi was running an image named `rpi-jessie`.
+In the previous section we’ve seen that a Raspberry Pi was running an image named `rpi-debian`.
 Let’s have a little explanation.
-An image is the operating system a device is running.
-For example `rpi-jessie` is a lightweight Debian Jessie built for Raspberry Pi.
+An image is the operating system a node is running.
+For example `rpi-debian` is a lightweight Debian OS built for Raspberry Pi.

 You can have a look at “your” images with the command: